When life hands you a load of snow, it's time to make snow cream. Here's how to make ice cream with snow!

 "My dad always said we had to wait until there was at least 2 and 1/2 feet of snow already on the ground with more coming steadily because then we knew the snow was clean.
 I can count on one hand the number of times the snow was clean enough to make snow ice cream.
 It's almost worth moving to a part of the country that gets more snow because boy is it good stuff!" — SUZYL

-I grew up in Western Washington state, where we're lucky to get six inches of snow in winter, so I make a point to get out when the snow is fresh and new—before the chickadees and squirrels visit.
-I use a clean mixing bowl or large pan for my snow gathering, or place a large pan outside to catch it as it falls.
+In Western Washington state, where we're lucky to get six inches of snow in winter, we make a point to get out when the snow is fresh and new—before the chickadees and squirrels visit.
+We use a clean mixing bowl or large pan for snow gathering, or place a large pan outside to catch it as it falls.
 And, as the old adage says, don't eat yellow snow!
 Still concerned about contaminants?
 Check out this piece from NPR.
 Then, get back to business.

 Step 2: Measure your other ingredients